The Soto Office Building

 The 6-storey, 168,000 sqft Soto Office Building gives San Antonio its first mass timber project.
 This elegant structure is in the first phase of a sustainable, walkable urban neighborhood project at Broadway and 8th streets.

 The building has 5 storeys of timber structure over 1 storey of concrete.
-DLT (dowel-laminated timber) panels will be used for the exposed floor and roof decks and these will be supported by a Glulam post and beam frame.
+DLT (dowel-laminated timber) panels were used for the exposed floor and roof decks, supported by a Glulam post and beam frame.

 We joined Lake Flato and Boka Powell early in concept design as the structural engineer for the timber superstructure.
 As design-builders, we were able to provide early pricing, giving the team confidence to proceed.

 One of the features of the building will be its full depth brick facade, making it one of the first North American projects to combine mass timber with heavy brick - this has presented design challenges which we have successfully solved along with the design team.

 The roof deck consists of prefabricated Dowel Laminated Timber (DLT) panels.
 Each edge of the narrow 1.5" boards was moulded with a small chamfer to add texture and definition to the exposed ceiling.
 The double-height space the pop-up roof uses a cantilevered DLT mass timber panel to showcase the beauty of timber against the San Antonio skyline.

 The typical floor gravity structure uses DLT panels supported by a Glulam post and beam frame, with the columns set at a 20' x 30' grid.
 An under-floor air distribution system gives building occupants an unencumbered view of the timber ceiling and direct air control.
 The DLT panels were prefabricated in 8' x 60' sections, allowing for rapid installation.
 The timber connections were engineered to minimize costs, while considering constructability and tolerance.